Assault Surveillance Videos

 I called 911 four times.
 The police — two officers — arrived nearly two hours after my first call.
 They came into my bedroom, where I begged them to protect me.
 Instead, they gave the assaulters five minutes to “gather their things.”
 During that time, more of my belongings were stolen — while the officers stood by.

-As the officers left, I called out from my bed: “When will the ambulance come?”
+Thank the heavens they were gone, as I was waiting for the ambulance still.
+I called out from my bed: “When will the ambulance come?”

-Fraud and identity theft continue weekly.
-These were professionals.
-Credit card charges are still attempted professionally: they know how to get the auto updated numbers the card companies to easily provide thie vendors.
-They use local than foreign locations —timing just before and after midnight — test amounts than differing larger sum amounts.
+The event was just the beginning: The assaulters and robbers continue to attempt fraud and identity theft weekly.
+These are professionals.
+Credit card charges are still processed as they auto updated numbers the card companies to easily provide thier vendors at the customer’s expense (literally and figuratively).
+They switch transaction attempts from local to foreign locations —timing them just before and after midnight — testing amounts from smaller to larger sums, different sites.
 Every card has been canceled and reissued multiple times.
-I go to the store, and I can’t pay as the card is locked or I’m waiting the 10 or more days for them to mail me a new card.
+When I go to the store, I can’t pay as the card is locked or I’m waiting the 10 or more days for them to mail me a new card.
+Each attempt requires about an hour phone call to collect the information for evidence, evidence no one currently wants to collect to prosecute the case.

-As you watch this, please don’t look away.
-Most people do.
-Some say it’s too disturbing.
-Others blame me.
-But this happened — and it hasn’t stopped.
+I likely say this often, but the assault did not end when the unidentified police escorted the assaulters out of my home.
 See what so many including the police, case managers, appeals judge, Hennepin County Social Service workers, and my condo assocciation board refuse to acknowledge.

 When you view the videos, you may understand that they don’t look as it proves they are each liable for mistakes and failure to provide help to a vulnerable adult and person with major disabilites, as mandated by law.
 Every party has been told of the incident details.
 Often it is clear they just don’t believe the narrative.
 But as a published research and cognitive scientist, I am trained to state things accurately, without bias.